Manage Incidents

 Figure: AI Suggestions

 • Based on the inputs such as Symptom and Description, Service Desk Intelligence scans all the available history or records and identifies similar records.
 Further, the Service Desk Intelligence understands human responses to similar records in the past and then provides suggestions.
 Analysts can view and apply the AI suggestions by clicking Apply.
-However, the predictions made by Service Desk Intelligence is a reflection of past data.
+However, the predictions made by Service Desk Intelligence reflects past data.
 If sufficient records exist with “proper” data, the field predictions are in conjunction with that.

 • The Service Desk Intelligence makes the Analyst's job easier by auto filling the following fields of the Incident based on the Service Desk Intelligence: Workgroup, Impact, Urgency, Category, Classification.
 By default, these fields are enabled.
 Click Cancel if you do not want to apply the AI suggestions to the record's details page.